dineshsivaji/wsTcl/README.md

 # wsTcl
-Pure - Standalone Tcl websocket Server-Client implementation without any additional web server.
+Pure - Standalone Tcl websocket Server-Client implementation without any additional web server like [tclhttpd](https://www.tcl.tk/software/tclhttpd/)

 This is intended for Tcl8.4, So I have altered the `websocket.tcl` file to make it backward compatible.